sunflowerdeath/broccoli-bem/docs/intro.md

 Bundles are useful for separating common part of multiple pages or for deferring loading of some code.

-There are two types of bundles &mdash; static and deferred.
+There are two types of bundles &ndash; static and deferred.
 Static bundles are always loaded to page, deferred bundles are loaded only when needed.
 By default all blocks are built to single static bundle.